alastair10/golden_square_phase2/lib/multi_class_design_recipe.md

 class PhoneNumbers
   def initialize

   end

+  def extract_name(diary)
+    # takes instance of DiaryEntry and returns a name
+    # will need to use ttitle method from DiaryEntry

+  end

   def extract_number(diary)
-    # takes instance of diary and extracts number
+    # takes instance of DiaryEntry and returns the phone number
+    # will need to use contents method from DiaryEntry
   end

+  def loader
+    # loads the contact information to a contact list
+  end

   def contact_list
-    # returns a list of contacts
+    # returns a hash of contact info
   end
 end

 # 3. Create Examples as Integration Tests

 #  integration test for Diary and DiaryEntry
-  context "when we add an entry to the diary" do
+describe "integration test for Diary and DiaryEntry" do context "1. when we add an entry to the diary" do
     it "adds the entry to a list" do diary = Diary.new
       entry = DiaryEntry.new("Today", "I saw a dinosaur.")